arjenpdevries/arjenpdevries.github.io/docs/BVC/index.md

 ### Starting student presentation

-The organiser should then hand over the presenter token to the candidate: open the people tab by clicking on the top left of the screen, and look for the student who will present; you see the following menu upon click:
+The organiser should then hand over the presenter token to the candidate: open the people tab by clicking on the top left of the screen, and click on the student who will present:
 ![][moderator-presenter]

 The student then needs to upload their presentation, while you welcome everyone, explain the procedure and